ivanfslee/mastermind/readme.md

 git clone https://github.com/ivanfslee/mastermind.git
 ```

-Alternatively, you can download the project files directly from github.
+Alternatively, you can download the project files directly from github by clicking on the green "Code" button at the top of the page and selecting "Download ZIP".

 2. Navigate to the project directory: